plone/buildout.coredev/docs/issues.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 ``ImportError: No module named Zope2" when building using a PLIP cfg file.``

 Appears to not actually be the case.
-Delete 'mkzopeinstance.py' from bin/ and rerun buildout to correct this if you're finding it irksome.
+Delete :file:`mkzopeinstance.py` from :file:`bin/` and rerun buildout to correct this if you're finding it irksome.

 Can't open file '/Startup/run.py'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Two possible fixes, you are using Python 2.4 by mistake, so use 2.6 instead.
-Or, you may need to make sure you run 'bin/buildout …' after 'bin/develop …'.
-Try removing parts/*, bin/*, .installed.cfg, then re-bootstrap and re-run buildout, develop, buildout.
+Or, you may need to make sure you run :command:`bin/buildout …` after :command:`bin/develop …`.
+Try removing :file:`parts/*`, :file:`bin/*`, :file:`.installed.cfg`, then re-bootstrap and re-run buildout, develop, buildout.

 Missing PIL
 ^^^^^^^^^^^
-pil.cfg is include within this buildout to aid in PIL installation.
-Run bin/buildout -c pil.cfg to install.
+:file:`pil.cfg` is include within this buildout to aid in PIL installation.
+Run :command:`bin/buildout -c pil.cfg` to install.
 This method does not work on Windows, so we're unable to run it by default.

 Modified Egg Issues
 ^^^^^^^^^^^^^^^^^^^
-bin/develop status is showing that the Products.CMFActionIcons egg has been modified, but I haven't touched it.
+:command:`bin/develop status` is showing that the ``Products.CMFActionIcons`` egg has been modified, but I haven't touched it.
 And this is preventing bin/develop up from updating all the eggs.

 Fix
 ~~~

-Edit ~/.subversion/config and add eggtest*.egg to the list of global-ignores
+Edit :file:`~/.subversion/config` and add eggtest*.egg to the list of global-ignores